 Some months ago I received a letter from a young man in Denmark who believed that the techno-industrial system had to be eliminated because, as he put it, "What will happen if we go on this way?"
 Apparently, however, his form of "revolutionary" activity was raiding fur farms.
-As a means of weakening the techno-industrial system this activity is utterly useless.
-Even if animal liberationists succeed in eliminating the fur industry completely they would do no harm at all to the system, because the system can get along perfectly well without furs.
+As a means of weakening the technoindustrial system this activity is utterly useless.
+Even if animal libbroader attack on all of biotechnology might inflict severe damage on the system and its values.